 "The Forest of Community," which will be gifted to the Student Success Center, symbolizes the unity and support Maizy found at RTC.
 Each tree represents parts of the college community – students, staff, and faculty – while a bear enters the scene as a protector and symbol of belonging.
 Above, a raven soars, signifying transformation and hope.

-“The Gatekeepers: A Journey Through the Forest” honors Enrollment Services, Financial Aid, and the Veterans Center for guiding students through the complexities of higher education.
-These departments are portrayed as protectors, helping students navigate the “forest” of academic and life challenges.
+"The Gatekeepers: A Journey Through the Forest" honors Enrollment Services, Financial Aid, and the Veterans Center for guiding students through the complexities of higher education.
+The piece portrays them as protectors, helping students navigate the "forest" of academic and life challenges.

 "Unity in Diversity: Dismantling Injustice Together" is a vibrant tribute to RTC's new Unity Center.
 With layered symbolism—from chakra colors to rams, antelope, and rainbows—it honors the intersectionality of LGBTQIA+ and BIPOC communities, calling for collective action and shared healing.